Whet Your Appetite for Steinhatchee Scalloping & Fishing

 Plenty of Fun for the Whole Family

-For additional exploration, take a bicycle tour of the Steinhatchee area or refresh with a relaxing dip in the pool.
+For additional exploration, take a bicycle (available from River Haven Marina) tour of the Steinhatchee area or refresh with a relaxing dip in the pool.
 Kids of all ages enjoy access to our shuffleboard area, tennis and basketball courts, fitness center, jogging trail, petting zoo and playground.
 South of the Landing and across the Steinhatchee River are miles of river-bottom wilderness trails that meander through a thick forest of oaks, pines, palms and magnolias.

 Local Gulf Coast State Parks Well Worth the Trip

 Day trips from the Landing to nearby Gulf Coast State Parks provide opportunities to explore some of Florida’s many natural wonders and see native wildlife in their own environment.
 The resort is located near more than 100,000 acres of Preservation 2000 lands acquired under the Save Our Rivers program.
 This includes miles of undeveloped Gulf Coast frontage.
 The gulf and fresh water streams that flow through the area provide habitat for more than 100 bird species.

 Scuba Dive the Florida Springs